CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-It is the LINCS responsibility for LINCS to review the content on the publicly accessible information system for nonpublic information at least every 365 days and removes such information.
+Authorized LINCS individuals review the content on the publicly accessible information system for nonpublic information at least every 365 days and removes such information.